HFintan/MLS/README.md

 Machine Learning and Statistics module
 Assessments etc. for Machine Learning and Statistics module for GMIT HDip.

+To run, run the cells in the Tasks.ipynb jupyter notebook.
+The Tasks.py python file can also be used for Task 1.

 Task 1: To compute and print the square root of 2 to 100 decimal places.
 Completed Nov 24th.